Cais/bns-theme-details/readme.txt

 = 0.4 =
 * Released ...
 * Added "in plugin update message" functionality
+* Updated `exit_message` if WordPress version is too low
+* Corrected shortcode filter reference to indicate `bns_theme_details`
 * Modified `textdomain` to use full plugin slug `bns-theme-details`
+* Updated required version to 3.6 in reference to the shortcode filter option
 * Wrapped `<img />` tag in a `<p />` tag for better display compatibility

 = 0.3 =